angus-c/just/README.md

 ## Browser/Platform Support :computer:

-Most utilities still work with any platform that supports ES5, but these are the earliest guaranteed versions across _every_ utility.
-For guidance any platform that supports [spread in array literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_array_literals) will work with Just.
+Most utilities still work with any platform that supports ES5, but these are the earliest versions guranteed to support _every_ utility.
+For guidance, any platform that supports [spread in array literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax#spread_in_array_literals) will work with Just.

 | Chrome | Safari | Firefox | Edge | Node | Mobile Safari | Android Chrome      |
 | ------ | ------ | ------- | ---- | ---- | ------------- | ------------- |